Clifftech123/design-patterns-handbook/README.md

 </p>

 <p align="center">
-  A practical guide to understanding software design patterns — for every developer, regardless of language.
+  A practical guide to understanding software design patterns, for every developer, regardless of language.
 Examples are written in C#, but every concept here applies equally to Python, Java, TypeScript, Go, and beyond.
 </p>

 ---